-Each NAU campus recognizes and rewards academic achievement through an NAU Foundation Academic Excellence Award and the NAU Foundation Alumni Academic Excellence Award program.
-To be eligible to apply for the Academic Excellence Award, the student must have attended half-time (three or more trimester credit hours) at NAU and continue on a half-time basis for the award period.
-The scholarship is based on two completed trimesters and awarded in April before grades are posted for spring trimester.
+Each NAU campus recognizes and rewards academic achievement through an annual NAU Foundation Academic Excellence Award Scholarship program.
+To be eligible to apply for an Academic Excellence Award Scholarship, the student must have attended half-time

+(three or more trimester credit hours) at NAU in the doctoral program for both the summer and fall trimesters during the last calendar year.
 The minimum cumulative GPA requirement for consideration is 3.66.

-Applications are available at the RGC.
+Applications are available at the foundation's website at www.naufoundation.org/scholarships or at the Roueche Graduate Center.
 Letters of reference and a brief autobiography must be included with the application.